-Registered voters inside the incorporated city limits of Central, Easley, Liberty, Pickens, and Six Mile will go to the polls on Tuesday, November 8th.
+Registered voters inside the incorporated city limits of Central, Easley, Norris, Liberty, and Pickens will go to the polls on Tuesday, November 5th.
+Poll are open from 7am to 7pm.
 Below are some of the most frequently asked questions regarding municipal elections:

 Q. Who can vote in the municipal elections today?

 A. Every person offering to vote in these Municipal Elections must be both:

 •registered on the County Books of Registration for Pickens County as an elector at least 30-days prior to the election

 •a resident of the municipality for at least thirty days prior to the date of election

 •for Easley’s election, you must also be resident of Ward 2

 Q. What candidates and/or offices are on the ballot today?

 A. The candidates and offices on a particular ballot will differ depending on the city in which you reside.
 To find out what candidates will appear on ballots in your city, please view your city’s sample ballot HERE.

 Note, unopposed offices do not appear on the ballot.
 Please see additional information HERE.